alcideio/pipeline/travis/readme.md

-# CircleCI | Security Scanning Kubernetes Cluster & Workloads Hygiene
+# Travis CI | Security Scanning Kubernetes Cluster & Workloads Hygiene

 Alcide Advisor is an agentless Kubernetes audit, compliance and hygiene scanner that’s built to ensure a friciton free DevSecOps workflows.
 Alcide Advisor can be plugged early in the development process and before moving to production.